3sands/3sands.github.io/_posts/2023-10-11-quatraitsPart2.md

 ## Onward!

 This second part introduced you to some `Traits` of `Observable`s in Reactive programming.
-Next, in part 3 of this series, I will go over some more intense `Subject`s in RxSwift.
+Next, in [Part Three]({% post_url 2023-12-15-quatraitsPart3 %}) of this series, I will go over some more intense `Subject`s in RxSwift.